TStupariu/vboard-thesis/Licenta.md

 First of all, the problem of platform compatibility is solved by using a web only approach.
 Everything is done through a web application that requires no extra plug-ins or extensions.
-While the Peer-to-Peer video streaming solution is a new web standard that hasn't yet been adopted by all browsers, the major ones like Google Chrome and Mozilla Firefox do have it working reliably.
+While the Peer-to-Peer video streaming solution is a new web standard that hasn't yet been adopted by all browsers, the major ones like Google Chrome and Mozilla Firefox do have it working reliably ~@TStupariu aici poti dezvolta de ex, cu referinte spre paginile oficiale, dupa inspiratie pe gen https://caniuse.com/#search=canvas unde ai oricum referinte spre site-urile oficiale ~.
 Since every interaction is based on the HTML5 standard, basically any device, be it desktop, laptop, phone or tablet could theoretically make use of the application.
-While drawing on a phone might not offer an optimal user experience, any browser that has support for HTML video should be able to display an incoming stream.
+While drawing on a phone might not offer an optimal user experience, any browser that has support for HTML video should be able to display an incoming stream. ~aici poti dezolva in future directions cu integrarea pentru mobile cu react-native, engine 3d etc si ce mai sunt pe deviceuri astfel incat ele sa afiseze un element nativ cu draw care sa foloeasca GPU si sa fie o experienta excelenta la nivelul unui joc de mobile...~

 Further more, another problem this application solves is server cost.
 The thing is, the Rails server does not need a lot of data in order to function properly, so server costs are low.
 Also, Firebase might become a cost if the user base grows but again, not much data needs to be stored there so that might happen only over time and incrementally.
 The big problem that is solved is the server cost associated to streaming.
 Up until recently, the only way to do streaming of video was through an intermediary server.
 With the peer-to-peer approach we can basically eliminate it entirely, reducing these costs to 0.
 Even as far as a user data consumption is concerned, the WebRTC standard offers great compression and is really well optimised for video streaming so it should really not consume much data.
-At the end of the day, all these new technologies and standards could help a company keep the cost low and by this automatically lowering the price of the platform for the end user.
+At the end of the day, all these new technologies and standards could help a company keep the cost low and by this automatically lowering the price of the platform for the end user. ~TStupariu aici ar fi ideal daca ai putea gasi niste referinte.
+De ex, storage e oricum cel mai ieftin, proc (clasic sau GPU) e cel mai scump, si banda dedicata (nu neaparat traficul la cantitate).~

-Last but not least, libraries like VueJS allows for easy maintainability and code swapping.
-If one part of the product becomes deprecated or there do exist better alternatives, the only required modifications are to the specific component encapsulating that feature.
-Code reusability is also encouraged by using high-order and dumb components, allowing for example to use the exact same chat component both in the streamer's view and in the watcher's view without the need to write it multiple times.
+Last but not least, libraries like VueJS allow for easy maintainability and code swapping.
+If one part of the product becomes deprecated or better alternatives exist, the only required modifications are to the specific components encapsulating a particular feature.
+Code reusability is also encouraged by using high-order and dumb components, allowing for example to use the exact same chat component both in the streamer's view and in the watcher's view without the need to write it multiple times, facilitating coding that falls within DRY protocol ~Dont repeat yourself, eventual ceva referinte~.